 Long overdue, the site saw refurbishment in 2010, and again after Hurricanes Irma and Maria in 2017.

-The site is named after Victorian-era salt producer James Deane, or possibly a descendent of his, as several namesake public servants, namely a police constable and a teacher, were also on Salt Cay around the period of the harbor’s construction.
+The site is named after Victorian-era salt producer James Deane, or possibly a descendant of his, as several namesake public servants, namely a police constable and a teacher, were also on Salt Cay around the period of the harbor’s construction.

 Deane’s Dock is located on the north-western side of Balfour Town, at the junction of the beachfront Victoria Street and Airport Road, the two largest roads on the island.

-The small settlement of Balfour Town is the primary settlement on Salt Cay.
-This small region is found on the northwest coast of Salt Cay.
-Many of the island’s essential infrastructure and businesses are found here including the airport and the main port of Deane’s Dock.
-More about Balfour Town →
+Balfour Town is the primary settlement on Salt Cay.
+This small region is found on the northwest coast, and many of the island’s essential infrastructure and businesses are located here, including the airport and the primary port of Deane's Dock.